navapatn/Customer-Analytics---Supermarket-Segmentation/README.md

 ![purchaseprob](./Image/purchaseprob.JPG)

+This way we know which products we should increase/decrease in price or add promotions to them

+This can be done by customer segments/brands/etc.

 ## Model performance
 The Random Forest model far outperformed the other approaches on the test and validation sets.
 *	**Random Forest** : MAE = 11.22